bhisaac/5eFP/5eFP-SRD-V0.1.md

 ---

 (floating section)
-# Creating Combat Encounters
+# Creating Encounters
 Building and running encounters requires no preparation or complicated formulas.
-All traps, creatures, and story-situations are considered encounters.
-Follow the following procedure to create an encounter:
+All traps, creatures, and story-situations are considered encounters and they all follow the same rules.

-**GM TIP:** Combat encounters may resolve with or without combat.
-Resourceful PCs often find cleavers ways of bypassing combat.
-This is not cheating; it's cool.
-Whenever this happens, hand out Coin rewards as if the PCs had defeated the encounter using combat.
+**GM TIP:** Don't worry if encounters with creatures are resolved without combat.
+Resourceful PCs find cleavers ways of bypassing combat.
+Whenever this happens, award Coin as if the PCs had defeated the encounter using combat.

-1. **Level:** Determine the current level of play.
+Encounter statistics are determined by the current level of play (LEVEL).

-2. If the encounter is a creature (or creatures):
+## Generic Encounter Stats
+- **Damage:** LEVEL
+- **AC:** 12 + LEVEL
+- **DC:** 12 + LEVEL

+### Minion Stats
-  - **Minions**
+- **MAX Wounds:** 1
+- **Attack Bonus:** 2 + LEVEL

+Minions don't need to be limited to creatures.
+Minion story-elements also arise.
+These are parts of the story that persist until the PCs intervene in some way.
+Intervention is defined as a successful PC action that directly affects the story.
+Becuase it is a minion story element, it only needs 1 success to resolve.

+### Elite Mage Stats
+- **MAX Wounds:** 2 + LEVEL
+- **Attack Bonus:** 4 + LEVEL

+### Elite Stats
+- **MAX Wounds:** 3 + LEVEL
+- **Attack Bonus:** 4 + LEVEL

+Elites can represent persistant story elements requiring a number of PC actions over time to resolve.
+Elite mages represent intense story situations which dissipate qucikly once addressed.
+They resolve after 2 successful PC actions change it in some way.
+Regular elite story elements need 3 successful PC actions to resolve.

+### Boss Stats
+- **MAX Wounds:** 4 + LEVEL
+- **Attack Bonus:** 4 + LEVEL

+A boss represents a tough situation as a story element, requiring coordinated efforts and usually several successful PC actions to overcome.
+A boss story-element requires 5 successful PC actions to resolve.

+### Minion
 - **MAX Wounds:** 1
 - **Bonus:** 2 + LEVEL
 - **DC:** 12 + LEVEL
 - **Damage:** 1

 - **Elites**
     - **MAX Wounds:** 2 + LEVEL (mage) / 3 + LEVEL (non-mage)
     - **Bonus:** 4 + LEVEL
     - **DC:** 12 + LEVEL